4ngel2769/photo-gallery/README.md

 ## Environment Variables

-All configuration is in the root `.env` file.
-The setup uses three simple URL variables:
+All configuration is in the root `.env` file:

 ```env
 # Application URLs (change to your domain for production)